Brown-striped Wrap-around Spider

 Found on Ellura (in the Murray Mallee, SA), the Adelaide Hills and elsewhere

-The male specimen shown here (found on Ellura) was in poor shape, malnourished and had lost appendages; missing front leg and one palp.
+The male specimen shown here (black one) was in poor shape, malnourished and had lost appendages; missing front leg and one palp.
 Also it's not possible to see the fangs, so may have also lost them causing the malnutrition.
 Notice the tibial spur on the 2nd leg of the male.
 This spur is more forward, compared with the Spurred Orb Weaver (Novakiella trituberculosa); only on the male as they are used when mating to stop the female from invenemating him.
 This spur is more noticable on this specimen as the front leg isn't blocking the view.

 These are now Hortophora biapicata, but it takes a while for Atlas to catch up with new binomial names.